Sign Language: what is and what is not

-Studies show that processing ASL (or another signed language) activates the same regions of the left brain as spoken languages.
-This suggests that speech is not central to language.
+Studies show that processing ASL (or another signed language) activates the same linguistic regions of the left brain as spoken languages.
+That is, the brain cannot tell the difference between hands and lips, as renowned neuroscientist Dr. Petitto famously noted.
+That is, speech is not central to language.

-Research studies show that the milestones of language acquisition (L1) in signlan is on the similar timeline as speech from babbling to two-word stage and beyond.
+Research studies show that the milestones of language acquisition (L1) in sign language is on the similar timeline as speech from babbling to two-word stage and beyond.
 (Petitto) This suggests that language development is maturationally controlled by the brain regardless of the modality (signlan or speech).

-Like speech language, sign language is >not universal nor international.
+Like speech language, sign language is not universal nor international, contrary to common belief among hearing speakers.
 Signed languages around the world are as distinct as, for example, English and Japanese.

 Sign language is not gestural nor pictorial.